The Greatest Salad Ever

 TJ's Everything Crackers

 I will tell you here and forever that there is nothing on this Earth that could have kept me from eating every bite of something made with love by my child.
 I mean it.
 I knew that truth before she had added water to thin it out into more of a soup.
-I knew it after she had added water to thin it out.
 I knew it when she was two and we would sit on the couch watching baseball together as she fed me masticated Cheerios.
 Whatever awaited me in that recycled plastic bowl was all mine from start to finish and I'd have a smile on my face the whole time.